-Editorial content includes national and international news about our Episcopal Church and the worldwide Anglican Communion; features describing Episcopalians at worship and engaged in ministry and mission; columns by ordained and lay leaders and our readers; Christian education resources; book and film reviews; and profiles of Christian artists and authors.
+Editorial content in the Journal includes national and international news about our church and the worldwide Anglican Communion, feature articles that describe Episcopalians at worship and engaged in ministry and mission, columns contributed by our leaders and readers, new Christian education resources, occasional book and film reviews, and profiles of Christian artists and authors.

 Episcopal Journal is a 501 (c) 3 corporation.
 Contributions are tax deductible.